 Britain’s health service stretched again as physios strike

-The Chartered Society of Physiotherapy (CSP) said as many as 4,200 of its members would strike, following in the footsteps of nurses and ambulance workers who began walkouts in December and are continuing to protest against below-inflation pay rises from the government.
+The Chartered Society of Physiotherapy (CSP) said that as many as 4,200 of its members would strike, following in the footsteps of nurses ambulance workers who began their walkouts

-The NHS is suffering from long waiting lists that built up during the Covid-19 pandemic and the seasonal impact of patients suffering from flu.
+The NHS is suffering from long waiting lists that built up during the Covid-19 pandemic and the seasonal impact of flu-stricken patients, among other problems.

 Unions accuse Conservative ministers of creating a staffing crisis with years of real-terms pay cuts, while the government points to funding increases and insists that generous raises would risk embedding inflation.

-Health service workers were given an average raise in 2022 of less than half of Britain’s rate of inflation, which still stands above 10 per cent.
+Health service workers were given an average pay increase in 2022 of less than half of Britain’s rate of inflation, which still stands above 10 per cent.

 “We are determined to secure a pay deal that helps our members cope with the cost of living crisis and helps the NHS recruit and retain staff,” said Ms Claire Sullivan, director of employment relations at the CSP.